-In a word, I was as clueless as Donald Trump Jr. about the nature of things around me.
+In a word or two, I was as clueless as Donald Trump Jr. about the nature of things around me.
 That’s what privilege will do to you.
 I was, to some degree, oblivious to other people’s pain.

 And those are the eyes that Don Jr. sees through.
 Small wonder that he goes to the other side of the globe taken aback when he sees the impoverished smiling somewhere.
 Chances are they are grinning at him because he looks like he might give them money anyway.
 But people who suffer greatly often grin and bear it.
 It’s not peculiar to India, that I can tell you.
 Fifteen years ago, we broke Iraq.
 And I too was amazed at the ebullience of the people who were living amongst the wreckage that used to be their neighborhood.
 Of course, there were also massive demonstrations full of angry people who lost their way of living because of the invasion, so a few people smiling doesn’t tell the whole tale.